 Welcome to Path 1 of the Commercial and Industrial (C&I) New Construction and Major Renovation Program.
-This path encourages customers to pursue a sustained focus on low site Energy Use Intensity (EUI) from early design all the way through post-occupancy.
+This path encourages customers to pursue a sustained focus on low Site Energy Use Intensity (EUI) from early design all the way through post-occupancy.
 Path 1 is an all-electric performance-based participation pathway, such that final customer incentives are based on the building's post-occupancy site EUI.
 While the path is a path-to-zero incentive offer, customers are not required to install solar or purchase renewable energy offsets to participate.

 Definition: Site EUI is a measure of a building's gross annual site energy consumption (including all fuels) relative to its gross square footage.
 The units are kBTU/sf/year.
-For this path, gross square footage excludes parking garages and penthouse square footage, as these are not typically conditioned spaces1.
-The Program's EUI calculation does not include onsite renewables.
+For this path, gross square footage includes apparatus bays but excludes parking garages and penthouse square footage, as these are not typically considered conditioned spaces.1 The Program's EUI calculation does not include onsite renewables.